 Admission ticket information must match the testing roster or students can't take the test.
 Learn how students should update and print their admission ticket.

 Students who register online:

 - Print their admission ticket immediately upon completing registration.

 Students who provide an email address are sent a link to their online admission ticket by email.
 They must print their admission ticket and bring it on test day.

 Corrections and Changes

-Students can change their registration information and print their Admission Ticket online by creating or signing into their free College Board accounts, even if they registered by mail.
+Students can change their registration information and print their admission ticket online in their free College Board accounts.

 Once signed in, students: